ltoinel/DomoGeeek/README.md

 Preinstalled Node-Red modules for home-automation :
 * Scheduler : Schedule tasks at fixed time or sun time.
 * MongoDB : MongoDB connector for saving data.
+* Ping : Check the availability of Internet

+The flows in the project can be reuse as example for your needs.

 This project works perfectly with the [ZWave2MQTT](https://github.com/ltoinel/ZWave2MQTT) module for interaction with Z-Wave devices throw an MQTT bus.